Referencing EBSCO E-books

 2. Log-in with your Unitec user name and password.
 NOTE: Your user name here is your short user name (e.g. bloggj01 (students) or jbloggs (staff)).

-3. The e-book should open.
+3. The e-book home page should open.

 If using the PDF option

 You can use your mouse to scroll up and down in the book.
+At the bottom of the page, you can use this option to go straight to a page or use the arrows to scroll through pages.

-If using the Epub option
+If using the EPUB option

 NOTE: If you don't use the e-book for a while, it may time out.
 Go back to the Library Search/catalogue record and click on the Ebook link again.

-At the top of the e-book, there are a range of buttons.
+4. At the top of the e-book, there are a range of buttons.
 The most useful ones are:

 For more information on using EBSCO e-books, watch this video: